emersonff/CMEECourseWork/Week2/README.md

 # Week 2:Biological Computing in Python 1
-In this week, all python files are assumed to run under ipyhton environment.
-Type `ipython` in terminal to enter ipython.
+all python files listed below are assumed to run under ipyhton environment.
+Type `ipython` in terminal to enter ipython. using `python` command to run python script if you want to run from bash ternimal.

 ## Python Input/Output
-In this section, all files are saved in [Sandbox](Sandbox) directory.
 * [basic_io1.py](Code/basic_io1.py):
 A python file that prints all the lines in [test.txt](Sandbox/test.txt) and then prints lines again without blank lines.
 To run: